kevinburke/buildkite/README.md

 # buildkite-go

 This is a Buildkite client that's designed to be used with Buildkite builds.
+It will wait for the current Git commit to build and then tell you whether it passed or failed.

 ### Installation

-In the future we may offer compiled binaries, for now just download the source:
+In the future we may offer compiled binaries, for now the best way is to download the source:

 ```
 go install github.com/kevinburke/buildkite@latest